pradip2004/pradip2004/README.md

 # 💫 About Me:
 👋 Hi, I’m pradip<br>🔭 I’m currently a student pursuing B.Tech in Computer Science<br>👯 "I'm looking to collaborate on web development projects, whether it's front-end, back-end, or full-stack development.
 I'm enthusiastic about building responsive and user-friendly web applications, and I'm eager to collaborate with like-minded developers to create innovative solutions.
-If you're interested in teaming up or have any exciting web development projects in mind, I'd love to hear from you!"<br>🌱 I’m currently learning React.JS<br>
+If you're interested in teaming up or have any exciting web development projects in mind, I'd love to hear from you!"<br>🌱 I’m currently learning AI ML<br>

 ## 🌐 Socials: